-Intel, Pentium, Intel Xeon, Intel NetBurst, Intel Core, Intel Core Solo, Intel Core Duo, Intel Core 2 Duo, Intel Core 2 Extreme, Intel Pentium D, Itanium, Intel SpeedStep, MMX, Intel Atom, and VTune are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+Intel, the Intel logo, Pentium, Xeon, Intel NetBurst, Intel Core, Intel Core Solo, Intel Core Duo, Intel Core 2 Duo, Intel Core 2 Extreme, Intel Pentium D, Itanium, Intel SpeedStep, MMX, Intel Atom, and VTune are trademarks of Intel Corporation in the U.S. and/or other countries.

-\Other names and brands may be claimed as the property of others.
+Other names and brands may be claimed as the property of others.